-- 2. You will find a table (similar to the one shown on the PowerPoint screen) with the top row (monitoring) filled out already. - 3.
-As a group, you are to fill in the cells of this table with the characteristics that you think the component of MEAL you're assigned (evaluation, accountability or learning) would have across the Gender Equality Spectrum.
-See Annex 13a as an example for monitoring. - You will also find a copy of Oxfam's Feminist Principles of Monitoring, Evaluation, Learning and Accountability in Annex 13b to support your discussion - 4.
+- 2. On your Google Doc link, you will find a table (similar to the one shown on the PowerPoint screen), with the top row (monitoring) filled out already. - 3.
+As a group, you are to fill in the cells of this table with the characteristics that you think the component of MEAL you're assigned (evaluation, accountability or learning) would have across the Gender Equality Spectrum. - 4.
 Think about the process and consider the MEAL outcomes and process.
 You will have about 20 minutes to complete your grid.